solaeus/trade_bot/README.md

   search term.
 - `admin_access`: Admin-only, prompts the bot to send a trade invite to the sender, after which it will give away and accept any items until the trade ends.
-- `announce`: Admin-only, sends the announcement message to "/world".
+- `announce`: Admin-only, sends the announcement message to "/region".
 This will reset the announcement timer to 45 minutes.
+- `location`: Returns the bot's current town or, if it is not in a town, its current position.
 - `sort [count (optional)]`: Admin-only, sorts the inventory once or the given number of times.
-- `pos [x] [y] [z]`: Admin-only, sets the bot's desired position where it will try to stand (must be close to the bot's current position)
+- `pos [x] [y] [z]`: Admin-only, sets the bot's desired position where it will try to stand (must be close to the bot's current position).
-- `ori [0-360]`: Admin-only, sets the bot's desired orientation (or facing direction)
+- `ori [0-360]`: Admin-only, sets the bot's desired orientation (or facing direction).

 ## Prerequisites